pslisko/performa365docs/docs/general/product_updates.rst

 * Waiting list
    Users on waiting lists will be enrolled to schedule automatically if the seats become available.

+* GUI updates
+   Course activity tiles will contain icons and information whether the activity is required, optional, skipped or overdue.

 Feature removed:

 * Office mix